Bastard Out of Carolina (film): Plot

 Eventually, Glen comes around while the aunts are out, trying to force Bone to come back.
 But she refuses, asks him to leave, and then threatens to tell Anney everything he has done to her, even saying that she'd rather die than live with him again.

-When Bone fights back, Glen punches, and then rapes her, breaking her arm.
-Anney discovers the rape and retaliates by beating Glen over the head with a glass bottle full of milk, breaking it and resulting in him bleeding profusely from his head, then screams at him.
-She then carries her daughter out of the house away from him and to her car.
+When Bone fights back, Glen brutally punches and then rapes her out of anger, breaking her arm.
+Anney discovers the rape and retaliates by beating Glen over the head with a glass bottle full of milk, breaking it and resulting in him bleeding profusely from his head, then screams at him, before kicking him off of her daughter in a protective rage and carrying her out of the house away from him and to her car.

-Glen stumbles out of the house after Anney, begging her to forgive him and saying he can't live without her.
-Ignoring his pleas, she gets into her car, starts it, and tries to drive away, attempting to leave him for good.
-Glen then leans against the car door and repeatedly smashes his head against it, screaming for Anney to kill him if he can't be with her anymore.
+Desperate, Glen (with his pants still around his knees) stumbles out of the house after Anney, begging her to forgive him and saying he can't live without her.
+Ignoring his pleas, she gets into her car, starts it, and tries to drive away, leaving him for good.
+Glen then leans against the car door and repeatedly smashes his head against it, screaming for Anney to kill him if he can't be with her anymore, as he breaks down crying.
 Instead, she strokes his head in forgiveness, believing he will never hurt Bone again.
 This causes Bone to feel disgusted and shocked, making her, for the first time, hate her own mother.
 Ultimately, Anney returns to Glen.

 Moments after, Bone is visited at the hospital by her Aunt Raylene.
-When the cops attempt to question her about who brutalized her, she still refuses to reveal that it was Glen and calls out for her mother who is nowhere to be found.
+When the cops attempt to question her about who brutalized her, she still refuses to reveal that it was Glen and calls out for her mother, who is nowhere to be found.

 In the end, Bone is allowed to stay with her Aunt Raylene and Uncle Earle, far away from the reach of those who would harm her.
-Her mother visits one final time to deliver to her the copy of her birth certificate without the mark of "ILLEGITIMATE" and apologizes for what happened, saying that she loved Glen too much to see who he really was, and she tells Bone that she loves her, before ultimately driving away to rejoin Glen without telling her where she's going.
-Bone remains with her Aunt Raylene and Uncle Earle, and with this final, tearful goodbye, she cries for her mother's sacrifice and for the freedom she has at last achieved.
+Her mother visits one final time to deliver to her the copy of her birth certificate without the mark of "ILLEGITIMATE" and apologizes for what happened, saying that she loved Glen too much to see who he really was, and she tells Bone that she loves her, before ultimately driving away to rejoin Glen and split town with him without telling her where she's going.
+Bone, now estranged from her mother and Glen, remains with her Aunt Raylene and Uncle Earle, and with this final, tearful goodbye, she cries for her mother's sacrifice and for the freedom she has at last achieved.
 The film ends with Bone declaring that she forgives her mother.